U.S. TROOP LEVELS:

 Prewar: 500,000 Iraqis living abroad.

-Sources: Associated Press, U.S. State Department, U.S. Defense Department, Special Inspector General for Iraq Reconstruction, The Brookings Institution, Iraq Body Count, U.N.
-Assistance Mission for Iraq, U.N.
-High Commission for Refugees, Committee to Protect Journalists, National Priorities Project, The Brussels Tribunal, and the U.S. Department of Labor.
+Sources: The Associated Press, State Department, Defense Department, Special Inspector General for Iraq Reconstruction, The Brookings Institution, The Office of the United Nations High Commissioner for Refugees (UNHCR), Committee to Protect Journalists, National Priorities Project, The Brussels Tribunal, and the U.S. Department of Labor.

 AP news researchers Julie Reed and Rhonda Shafner compiled this report.